nuagenetworks/nuage-metroae/README.md

 ## Important Notes

-You can now run `python metroae_wizard.py` to let MetroÆ help you setup your server and create or edit a deployment.
-The wizard will ask you questions about what you'd like to do and then create the proper files on disk. metroae_wizard.py is most useful when you are working with a clone of the nuage-metro repo.
-It can be used to generate deployments that can be used with the Docker container version of MetroÆ, but thos edeployments would need to be copied manually from the nuage-metro repo clone to the container's metroae_data directory.
+You can now run `python run_wizard.py` to let MetroÆ help you setup your server and create or edit a deployment.
+The wizard will ask you questions about what you'd like to do and then create the proper files on disk. run_wizard.py is most useful when you are working with a clone of the nuage-metro repo.
+It can be used to generate deployments that can be used with the Docker container version of MetroÆ, but those deployments would need to be copied manually from the nuage-metro repo clone to the container's metroae_data directory.

 Please see [RELEASE_NOTES.md](Documentation/RELEASE_NOTES.md) for all the details abotu what has changed or been added in this release.